This Site to a Friend

-This additional book by Errol Trzebinski, “The Kenya Pioneers” provides more details of how the 3rd Lord Delamere settled in Kenya and how he obtained the massive land holdings he acquired from the British Government for his farm and ranch, land that rightfully belonged to the Africans.
+This additional book by Errol Trzebinski, “The Kenya Pioneers” provides more details of how the 3rd Lord Delamere settled in Kenya and how he obtained through manipulation, the massive land holdings he acquired from the British Government for his farm and ranch, land that rightfully belonged to the Africans.
 Read this book review by one of our associates before you buy a copy, plus this additional book review of “The Kenya Pioneers” by Publishers Weekly.
-If you decide to research this very useful book regarding the early history of Kenya, then go to our online book store and order The Kenya Pioneers
+If you decide to research this very useful book regarding the early history of Kenya, then go to our online book store and order The Kenya Pioneers.

 One notable work of art, the painting, Census at Bethlehem by Pieter Brueghel the Younger, dated from 1566, along with several other paintings were withdrawn from the public auction sale at the last minute and removed to Kenya in Africa sometime after 1911, presumably by the 3rd Lord Delamere.
 This valuable painting was recently re-discovered in October 2013 by an international art expert Johnny Van Haeften on a recent visit to Kenya, please read this report by our colleagues at the Art Media Agency.
 Read also this report from Bloomberg Press Office, plus this report from the Financial Times of London.

 remaining books of the extensive family library, plus the eloquent furniture at Vale Royal House in Cheshire, that were not sold by the 3rd